AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-04-14-feature-flag-cleanup-featureflagwillmakethisobsolete-annotation/feature-flag-cleanup-featureflagwillmakethisobsolete-annotation.md

 ---
-title: "Don't Let Unused Methods Linger: A Better Approach to Feature Flags Cleanup"
+title: "Feature Flags: Removing Unused Methods on Cleanup"
 excerpt: "Keep your codebase clean and organized with the FeatureFlagWillMakeThisObsolete annotation.
 Mark unused methods that can be safely deleted on feature flag cleanup a breeze.
 Say goodbye to clunky workarounds and technical debt"
 coverImage: "./cover.png"
 category: "programming"